DLR – German Aerospace Center

 Mr. Szczuka discovered Runecast Analyzer while attending the 2015 VMworld in Barcelona.
 Between November and December a Proof of Concept took place, resulting in Runecast Analyzer being deployed across GSOC's environment - consisting of a mix of vSphere 5.5 and 6.5 across ~80 hosts in two vCenters.

-Runecast Analyzer is a patent pending proactive VMware vSphere management solution that installs as an OVA format virtual appliance.
+Runecast Analyzer is a patented proactive VMware vSphere management solution that installs as an OVA format virtual appliance.
 It combines the current VMware Knowledge Base articles and internal Runecast expertise to analyze the virtual infrastructure and expose potential issues and best practice violations before they cause major outages.